opencv/opencv-python/README_CONTRIB.rst

 **Unofficial** OpenCV packages for Python with contrib modules.

-**Usage of opencv-contrib-python might be restricted in some countries since the contrib package contains some patented algorithms/non-free modules.**
+**Note: the usage of opencv-contrib-python might be restricted in some countries since the contrib package contains some patented algorithms/non-free modules.**

 If you are looking for a version without the contrib modules, please install `opencv-python <https://pypi.python.org/pypi/opencv-python>`__ instead.